bosch-io/iot-things-examples/historian/README.md

 ## Bosch IoT Things - Example Data Historian

 This example shows how to collect and use data history of property values.
-It shows how to collect and store the data in a MongoDB, how to make them accessible via REST and how to present them in a timeseries chart.
+It shows how to collect and store the data in a MongoDB, how to make them accessible via REST and how to present them in a time series chart.

 ![Screenshot](screenshot.png)